 Some lifestyle changes can be simple to do each day, like cutting back on caffeine.

-By incorporating anxiety therapies with lifestyle changes and self-care strategies, many people will be able to manage his or her symptoms without the use of medications.
+By incorporating anxiety therapies with lifestyle changes and self-care strategies, many people can manage their symptoms without the use of medications.

 Self-care and lifestyle changes include: